-There are over 4.1 million drivers in Wisconsin.
+There are over 4.2 million licensed drivers in Wisconsin.
 Like the majority of states, Wisconsin requires drivers to have car insurance before they can legally be on the roads.
-However, 2018 data from the Wisconsin DoT found that over 65,000 people—almost nine percent of the state’s population—received a citation for not having insurance.
+However, 2018 data from the Wisconsin Division of Motor Vehicle (DoT found that over 68,000 people — almost 14% of the state’s population — received a citation for not having insurance.
 Failure to provide proof of insurance was the third most common violation, behind speeding tickets and driving with a suspended license.

 Best car insurance in companies in Wisconsin

 There are several providers that may have the best car insurance for Wisconsin drivers.
 Each company stands out for its coverage and discount options, customer satisfaction, affordable premiums or a mix of all three.

 The below showcases each company along with its unique Bankrate Score, based on our methodology, as well as its current average quoted premium and J.D.
 Power score according to the 2020 Auto Claims Study.